SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 One has to provide the libraries **OpenCV and Tesseract** and additionally the packages **wmctrl and xdotool**, when using the App class features.

-For the details see: `Getting started on macOS <https://github.com/RaiMan/SikuliX1/wiki/GettingStarted-on-Linux>`_
+For the details see: `Getting started on Linux <https://github.com/RaiMan/SikuliX1/wiki/GettingStarted-on-Linux>`_

 **Special information on the bundled libJXGrabKey.so**